iluwatar/java-design-patterns/README.md

 ![alt text](https://github.com/llitfkitfk/java-design-patterns/blob/master/proxy/etc/proxy_1.png "Proxy")

 **Applicability:** Proxy is applicable whenever there is a need for a more versatile or sophisticated reference to an object than a simple pointer. here are several common situations in which the Proxy pattern is applicable

 * a remote proxy provides a local representative for an object in a different address space.
 * a virtual proxy creates expensive objects on demand.
 * a protection proxy controls access to the original object.
 Protection proxies are useful when objects should have different access rights.

+**Typical Use Case:**

+* Control access to another object
+* Lazy initialization
+* implement logging
+* facilitate network connection
+* to count references to an object

 ##Chain of responsibility
 **Intent:** Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
 Chain the receiving objects and pass the request along the chain until an object handles it.